christianwang0x/sequence-analyzer/README.md

 # sequence-analyzer
-Analyze a datafile line-by-line to find (lack of) randomness
+Analyze a datafile line-by-line to find (lack of) randomness.
+Reads a data file and looks for repetitions and patterns at each index.
+Great for cryptanalysis.

 Dependencies: